AbdulSaleh/dialog-probing/README.md

 # Probing Neural Dialog Systems for Conversational Understanding
-This code accompanies the paper "Probing Neural Dialog Systems for Conversational Understanding" by Saleh, et al., 2020.
+This code accompanies the paper "[Probing Neural Dialog Models for Conversational Understanding](https://arxiv.org/abs/2006.08331)" by Saleh, et al., 2020.

 This repo is built on top of [ParlAI](https://parl.ai/).
 We add functionality for probing open-domain dialog models (RNNs and Transformers).
 Probing evaluates the quality of internal model representations for conversational skills.